rbowsley/lamplighthelp/source/10-2-3_Comms_-_Adding_Email_Details.markdown

 # 10.2.3    {{Comm}}s - Adding Email Details

-> Filling out the email details tab.
+> Filling out the email details tab

 If you are sending emails, you will need to complete the email details tab.
 Email systems often require the reply-to address to match the sender address, and may not send the email at all if they don't.
 If you are not sure about this you'll need to check with your system administrator or email provider.